 A content area major is required of all high school teacher candidates.
 A content area major for teachers may have requirements beyond those of majors not preparing to teach.
 Students seeking to teach in a high school must major in one of the content areas listed in the course catalog and approved for licensure.*Not required for Foreign Language majors**Art Education majors must take ED 386 and ED 388

 Secondary education students will organize their four-year plans with the help of the department’s dedicated advisor.

 Together, students and their advisor will create a plan of study based on the department’s block and checkpoint systems.
 The block system is comprised of groups of education courses taken in a sequence and organized around central theories and learning outcomes.
 In addition to coursework, students also work toward progressing through the checkpoint system.
 The checkpoint system encompasses requirements necessary for licensure.

 Secondary education students who would like to attend a study abroad semester should plan their course of study in close collaboration with the education department advisor from the beginning of their first semester at Valparaiso University.

-Courses offered by Valparaiso University's education department cover many areas vital to effective education — learners and learning, curriculum and assessment, and the vocation and practice of teaching.
+Courses offered by Valparaiso University's education department integrate theory and practice to deeply understand three interrelated components of effective and equitable education — learners and learning, curriculum and assessment, and the vocation and practice of teaching.